Skip to main content

 The National Vaccine Injury Compensation Program

-When Congress granted drug companies immunity in regular court with the Vaccine Act, it established the Vaccine Injury Compensation Program.
-The no-fault compensation program was created as its own "court" to compensate those who claim to have suffered side effects caused by vaccines.
+When Congress granted drug companies immunity in regular Court with the Vaccine Act, it established the Vaccine Injury Compensation Program.
+The no-fault compensation program is its own "court" created to compensate those who claim to have suffered vaccine side effects caused by vaccines.

-Since the program was created in the late 1980s, it has paid out more than $4 billion to those who said they were harmed by vaccines.
-The average payment per injured party from 2013 to 2017 was about $430,000, with an average of $229 million per year in total.
+Since the program's creation in the late 1980s, it has paid more than $4 billion to those who said vaccines harmed them.
+The average payment per injured party from 2013 to 2017 was about $430,000, an average of $229 million annually.

-How Does the Vaccine Injury Compensation Program Work?
+How Does the Vaccine Injury Compensation Act Work?

-Because the program is not fault-based, people claiming vaccine injuries do not have to prove that the vaccine actually caused the injury.
-Instead, they only have to show that the injury occurred immediately after the vaccine was given.
+Because the program is not fault-based, people claiming vaccine injuries do not have to prove that the vaccine caused the damage.
+Instead, they only have to show that the injury occurred within a certain time period, depending on the vaccine, after vaccine administration.

 • Diphtheria and Tetanus vaccines (e.g., DTaP, DTP, DT, Td, or TT)